Understanding the Network Block Device

 At its core, a Network Block Device is a Linux kernel module that allows the emulation of block devices over a network.
 This means that it allows a machine to use a block device located on another machine as if it was a local device.
 This is achieved by sending the device’s data over the network to the machine that needs to use it.

 The NBD is a client-server protocol.
 The server is the machine that has the block device that needs to be shared, and the client is the machine that wants to use the block device.
-The server listens for connections from clients and when a client connects, it sends the block device's data to the client over the network.
+The server listens for connections from clients and when a client connects, it sends the block device’s data to the client over the network, enabling the client to utilize the remote server as a block device.

 Components of a network block device